andycranston/dcfloortiles/README.md

 pixels across by 32 pixel deep and 20 tiles across and 10 tiles deep.
 The width of the tile border will be 4 pixels.

+## Performance

+The bigger an image you ask the script to create the longer it will take.
+The image is created in memory as a Python byte array with one pixel taking up one byte and then this data gets compressed using the zlib library.
+Big images take alot of memory, take time to create and more memory and time to compress.
+Please be patient.

 ## "It breaks really easily!"

 The code has minimal error checking so you can break it really easily.